 Should my employer be paying me for my travel time?
-Ohio Overtime Lawyer
+Ohio Overtime Lawyers

 Whether your employer is required to compensate you for travel time under the FLSA depends on the type of travel.
-Contact our employment Lawyer today.
+Contact our employment Lawyers today.

 Don’t you just love when you ask a question and get the answer: it depends?
 Well, unfortunately, whether your employer is required to pay you for your travel time depends on the travel.
 This blog post is here to provide some more guidance, but we encourage you to contact our office because the answer will depend on the circumstances.

 Travel from job site to job site is compensable (meaning you should receive compensation for this travel) and must be counted as hours worked.
 For example, if an employee performs construction work on one job site and then travels to a second job site in the same workday, then the employee should be compensated for this travel.

 Travel from home to work before the beginning of the workday and from work to home at the end of the workday is not compensable since this is ordinary home-to-work travel.

 Travel from home to one day assignment in another city before returning in the same day

 Travel from home to a special one day assignment in another city is work time.
 The employee should be paid for all travel time to the special one day assignment and then from the assignment until the employee returns home.
 However, the employer may deduct time that the employee would normally spend commuting to the regular work site.